stefvanbuuren/minihealth/README.md

   - `individualBG`: Background, like sex, gestional age or etnicity;
   - `individualAN`: Bundles person’s anthrometric data, like `hgt` and `wgt`;
-  - `individualBS`: Bundles person’s brokenstick estimates.
+  - `individualBS`: Bundles person’s brokenstick estimates;
+  - `individualMS`: Stores raw milestone data;

 Creating an instance of class `individual` can be done by hand in two steps.
 First, create one or more of the four subclasses, and then